 5) I used the doubled over fabric from the bottom of a sleeve as the bow if you want to add that.

 6) Easy as that and you are done!

-There we have it 2 DIY t-shirt ideas for about 25 cents!
+There we have it 2 DIY t-shirt projects for about 25 cents!
 Easy, simple, cost effective yet unique!
+I also made some super cute last minute stocking stuffer book marks too.
 I need some more ideas!

 What are some DIY cost effective gifts you have thought about making?